neuronetio/gantt-elastic/README.md

-# Gantt-elastic - Javascript Gantt Chart
+# Gantt-elastic - Javascript Gantt Chart with editing capabilities!

 ## Javascript Gantt Chart for vue, jquery, vanilla js and other frameworks